 Construction activities in the existing rail corridor continue.
 We are working with the Cross River Rail Delivery Authority (CRRDA) and TransLink to ensure our customers are kept informed of the works program.
 To subscribe to the latest updates and works notifications from Cross River Rail, please register here.

-Access to Roma Street train station will be maintained and train services will operate as normal during the busway diversion.
+Access to the Roma Street train station will be maintained and train services will operate as normal.